Paddling Locations? But… Isn’t This A Hiking Page?

 3 – Two Jack, Banff National Park

-Located just up the road from Johnson Lake on the Minnwanka Loop road, Two Jack is a little bit of a step up from Johnson as it’s much bigger and has more of a prevailing wind.
-This lake would be an excellent place to practise paddling into the wind with your family.
-The Parks Canada Two Jack campground borders on this lake and I have observed many kayaks or SUP’s ready to be launched for a paddle on the lake.
+Located just up the road from Johnson Lake on the Minnewanka Loop road, Two Jack is a little bit of a step up from Johnson as it’s much bigger and has more of a prevailing wind.
+This lake would be an excellent place to practice paddling into the wind with your family, though when it comes to family-friendly paddling in Banff, this wouldn’t be a paddle for beginners.
+The Parks Canada Two Jack campground borders this lake and I have observed many kayaks or SUPs ready to be launched for a paddle on the lake.

 4 – Emerald Lake, Yoho National Park